Dos and don’ts of using a pet door

-Pet doors are a great way to give your pet the freedom to enter and exit the house without your assistance.
+Pet doors are a great way to give your furry friend the freedom to enter and exit the house without your assistance, provided they have access to a fenced yard.
 Selecting the right pet door can be a difficult choice, with such a wide range of sizes, materials, and safety and security features to choose from.
-Before making your selection, it’s important to do some research into all the available options and to share any concerns with your pet door retailer.
+Before making your selection, it’s important to do some research into all of the available options and to share any concerns with your pet door retailer.

 Here are some important dos and don’ts when considering a pet door:

 DO take into account comfort and size of your pet

 Your pet door retailer should have a sizing chart to help you find the best fit for your animal.
 Measure your furry friend’s width at their widest point and their height from the floor to the top of their shoulders—add an inch or two for safety.
 If your companion animal doesn’t fit one of the standard pet door sizes, ask about custom doors.
 Also consider the elevation of your pet door.
 If the ground outside your pet door is too low, or if you have a short-legged or senior dog, you may need to install a pet ramp.

 DON’T assume your pet knows how to use the pet door

 Most furry family members will require at least a little bit of training before using their new door.
 Never push or force your animal companion through their pet door.
 Wait until your furry friend is interested in going outside to start your training and use treats if necessary.
 Be patient and reward them with affection and lots of positive reinforcement.

 DO discourage outside animals from using the door

 Keep water and food away from the pet door so that other animals won’t be tempted to use the door.
 Most high-quality pet doors are designed to seal tightly, which should prevent rodents, insects and other animals from entering your home.